cornell-rug/cornell-rug.github.io/index.md

 The goal of this group is to create a community of R users at Cornell who support each other in using R. It will provide a space for people at all levels to connect and learn skills, methods, and practices in R that they can apply to their research and professional work.

-You can see our confluence page with more info [here](https://confluence.cornell.edu/pages/viewpage.action?pageId=511280222).

-## Meetings
+## Fall 2025 meeting schedule

+All meetings are from 4-5pm in Mann 102 and on [Zoom](https://cornell.zoom.us/j/98378111183?pwd=Gjl70rmk7aBSonEd9V0lAgJq9TQ8oL.1).

+* Tuesday Oct 7: Making a website using R and GitHub
+* Tuesday Nov 11: Using AI tools in R coding
+* Thursday Dec 4: Modeling and machine learning using tidymodels

-Check the posts to the right to see when we're meeting, and check our confluence page [here](https://confluence.cornell.edu/display/crug/Spring+2025+meeting+schedule) for more details.
+Check the posts to the right for more info.

 ## Join the listserv

 To join the listserv, send an email to: <r-user-group-L-request@cornell.edu> using the subject "join" and a blank message to be added to the listserv.

+## Past meeting notes

+Find notes and code from previous meetings [here](https://confluence.cornell.edu/spaces/crug/pages/511280320/Meeting+notes).

 </section>
     {% include asides/recent_posts.html %}